exploit-org/NetArmor/README.md

 Identifying 0day attacks is challenging due to their unknown nature and sophisticated tactics.
 However, by analyzing certain aspects of network traffic, it's possible to identify potential 0day threats.

 - Monitor for unusual HttpRequest behaviors that deviate from the norm.
 This could include irregular request sequences, unexpected header values, or unusual request payloads.
 These anomalies might indicate an attempt to exploit unknown vulnerabilities.
 - Compare the TLS fingerprints and Http2Settings of incoming traffic against known profiles of legitimate users.
-For example, if the TLS fingerprint or HTTP/2 settings don't match what's expected for the declared client type (like a well-known browser), this inconsistency can be a red flag.
+For example, if the TLS fingerprint or HTTP/2 fingerprint don't match what's expected for the declared client type (like a well-known browser), this inconsistency can be a red flag.
 - Look beyond the surface of HttpRequests to understand the intent.
 Sequential or repetitive requests targeting specific endpoints or unusual data patterns may indicate scanning activities often associated with 0day exploits.
 - Track requests to identify common scanner patterns or source information that's typically associated with malicious activities.
 This includes scrutinizing the IP address for known bad actors or geolocations commonly linked to attackers.

 #### ... and many more

-Thus, IDS is a powerful tool, that can be used to detect attacks, that are not detected by other security features.
+Thus, IDS is a powerful tool, that can be used to detect attacks or helps in detecting advanced attacks.
+Described parameters will help you to

 #### We remind again, that we are working on AI Based IDS, that will be available soon.